Smart #1 Running Costs UK 2026

 Running costs: Smart #1

-3.5 miles per kWh gives a home charging cost of 8p per mile on a standard tariff.
-Against a Mini Cooper S petrol (approximately 38 MPG, 17.2p per mile) the Smart #1 saves around £920 per year at 10,000 miles.
-The £12,000 purchase premium over a comparable petrol Mini means break-even at standard charging takes around 13 years — which is the honest challenge for premium compact EVs.
+3.5 miles per kWh gives a home charging cost of 7.5p per mile on the current tariff.
+Against a Mini Cooper S petrol (approximately 38 MPG, 18.4p per mile at July 2026 prices) the Smart #1 saves around £1,090 per year at 10,000 miles.
+The £12,000 purchase premium over a comparable petrol Mini means break-even at standard charging takes around 11 years — still a real challenge for premium compact EVs, though shorter than it used to be.

 |---|---|---|---|

-Public charging rate: 60p/kWh.
+Public charging rate: 79p/kWh.
 Costs calculated on real-world efficiency of 3.5 mi/kWh.

 Charging